State of the SERPs:

 More recently, the SERP added guided navigation which helps consumers refine their search to something more specific.
 Notice the suggestions directly underneath the search bar in the image below.

-Or, this SERP feature below suggests ways in which a consumer can refine their search by a specific brand, in essence keeping the user on the Google SERP to shop for their desired product.
+Or, this SERP feature below suggests ways in which a consumer can refine their search by a specific brand, essentially keeping the user on the Google SERP to shop for their desired product.

 This approach to guided navigation is similar to what you’d expect on a major ecommerce site like Amazon or Walmart.